Kalasha Awards

-Kalasha Film & TV Awards is an annual accolade presented by Kenya Film Commission with a goal to recognize and celebrate achievers in Kenya's TV and film industry.
+The Kalasha Awards (the Kalasha Film & TV Awards or the Kalasha International Film and TV Awards; officially the Kalasha International Film and TV Market, Festival & Awards) is an annual accolade presented by Kenya Film Commission (KFC) with a goal to recognize and celebrate achievers in Kenya's TV and film industry.
 Entries into the award ceremony are films and TV series that have been aired on Kenyan television stations.
-The inaugural awards were held in 2010 at the Crowne Plaza in Upper Hill, Nairobi and subsequent awards are held yearly at the last quarter of the year at the same venue.
-The awards represent the five original branches of film making: directors, actors, writers, producers and technicians.
+The inaugural awards were held in 2009 at the Crowne Plaza in Upper Hill, Nairobi.
+The awards represent the five original branches of filmmaking: directors, actors, writers, producers and technicians.
 However, the Academy organizers will advise on whether or not to include more categories as long as they sufficiently represent the entire film industry.

 Nominations and voting process

 An academy, consisting of a jury of experts drawn from the industry oversees the nomination and final judging process.
-30 per cent of the vote in Kalasha Awards is decided through a public vote while the jury decides on 70 per cent of the categories including the technical ones.
+30 percent of the vote in the Kalasha Awards is decided through a public vote, while the jury decides on 70 percent of the categories, including the technical ones.

-The Academy members are also tasked with advising the awards organisers on how to put out calls for entries and come up with a shortlist of nominees from the submissions received each year.
+The academy members are also tasked with advising the awards organizers on how to put out calls for entries and come up with a shortlist of nominees from the submissions received each year.

+In 2026, there were 185 submissions to the Kenya Film Commission.
+The public was allowed to vote on 18 out of the 40 award categories.

+2025 Cancellation

+The 2025 edition of the awards were cancelled due a lack of funding totalling Ksh.
+40 million.